Inside 'Breaking Bad' actor's cabin-style Idaho retreat

 The five-bedroom house has been revealed to Architectural Digest magazine, and was designed by the Pearson Design Group of Bozeman, Montana, with interiors curated by Los Angeles-based Jake Arnold, whose client list includes Rashida Jones and Julianne Hough.

-Located in Sun Valley, a village on the shores of a pristine glacial lake, Paul's new pad is close to where his grandparents owned an A-frame house, and at two and a half hours away from the nearest airport in Boise, it's also well disconnected from the actor's bustling LA life.
+Located in a village on the shores of a pristine glacial lake, Paul's new pad is close to where his grandparents owned an A-frame house, and at two and a half hours away from the nearest airport in Boise, it's also well disconnected from the actor's bustling LA life.

 "it takes me right back to my childhood -- lying in the back seat and staring up at the trees, covered in snow," he told AD.